 To sign up, call the City’s transportation hotline at (215) 586-3006 to request a ride between 8 a.m. and 6 p.m., Monday through Friday.
 A representative will help to identify the best transportation resource to meet your need.

 The City’s transportation hotline, run through the Mayor’s Office of Civic Engagement and Volunteer Service, can be reached by calling 215-586-3006 to request a Lyft ride, sign up for SEPTA CCT, or inquire about other transportation resources.

 Taking transit to specific clinics

-All City-run and FEMA-supported clinics are accessible by SEPTA public transit, and there are lots of transit routes to get there.
+All City-run clinics are accessible by SEPTA public transit, and there are lots of transit routes to get there.
 The table below provides an overview of the best public transit resources.
-SEPTA has also created a web-based map that all transit routes to the vaccine sites and a static map shows frequent routes to the sites.
+SEPTA has also created a web-based map that shows all transit routes to the vaccine sites.
+A static map shows frequent routes to the sites.